We Can Ship It!

 - Phone Orders: If you place your order over the phone, we will confirm your shipping location is open to accept deliveries.

 - Web Orders: If you place your order online and cannot accept delivery—please email firstname.lastname@example.org and advise the best ship date.
-If we do not hear from you, orders are put on hold until we can verify that you can accept delivery.
+If we do not hear from you with special instructions, we will assume that you're open for business and will ship your order as soon as we can.

 Previously Placed Orders That Have Not Shipped